Note: You don’t need any other WordPress Security guide if you follow all the steps mentioned in this guide.

-- Create a new account with unique username
+- Create a new account with a unique username

 - Assign as an administrator role

-- Log out and log back in with New account
+- Log out and log back in with a New Account

 - Delete admin account

-Be careful while confirming the Deleting of admin account because it will ask you to delete all Posts and links related to that account as follow:
+Be careful while confirming the Deleting of the admin account because it will ask you to delete all posts and links related to that account.

-Like other Content management systems on the web, WordPress is keeping updating files to make it more secure.
-The WP-Config.php file is one of the most important files in the WordPress file system that contains very sensitive information about your WordPress installation, including your database details, table prefix, and Secret Keys.
-It is essential that it be protected from vulnerabilities.
-WordPress team are trying hard to improve the system security at their own end but you should try to keep up to date with the latest version of WordPress and keep hiding your WordPress version from crackers and you should take additional security steps to make it more secure.
+Like other Content management systems on the web, WordPress keeps updating files to make them more secure.
+The WP-Config.php file is one of the most important files in the WordPress file system that contains sensitive information about your WordPress installation, including your database details, table prefix, and Secret Keys.
+Therefore, it must be protected from vulnerabilities.
+The wordPress team is trying hard to improve the system security at their end.
+Still, you should try to keep up to date with the latest WordPress version and keep hiding your WordPress version from crackers, and you should take additional security steps to make it more secure.

-The wp-config.php file contains Database credentials, so make them secure as more as you can, keep in mind following tips for a secure and strong password:
+The wp-config.php file contains Database credentials, so make them secure as more as you can; keep in mind the following tips for a secure and strong password:

 - Must be at least 15 characters.

-- Must be a combination of upper and lower case letters, must include number and symbols if your hosting company does allow to do that for MySQL database.
+- Must be a combination of upper and lower case letters, must include numbers and symbols if your hosting company does allow to do that for MySQL database.

 - Must be unique and not included names or dictionary passwords.

-- Must be same as your FTP, cPanel, wp-admin, database, email or similar to any other social media account like Facebook and Twitter.
+- Must be the same as your FTP, cPanel, wp-admin, database, email, or similar to any other social media account like Facebook and Twitter.

 - Try to change your password frequently.

-If you move the wp-config file to an unpredictable location and change the code, it would create a problem every time you upgrade WordPress.
-So there is a better solution, create a separate PHP file in a non-WWW location and add the location of WP-Config file in it.
+Moving the wp-config file to an unpredictable location and changing the code would create a problem every time you upgrade WordPress.
+So there is a better solution, create a separate PHP file in a non-WWW location, and add the WP-Config file’s location in it.

 So you can change the location of your wp-config.php file from